arne-schroppe/dash/README.md

 dash-repl
 ```

-If you want to run a dash-script that is stored in a file, use
+If you want to run a complete dash script, use
 ```
 dash hello.ds
 ```